viclortz/omega_wifi_bootstrap/README.md

 In similar manner, the way this project currently manages credentials and settings in the cloud is very simplistic.
 Those aspects of a solution would need to be replaced entirely in any realistic deployment.
-For example, public keys should be used rather than symmetric keys, a secure backend database should be used to store wireless configurations and device settings in the cloud, etc. In the interest of keeping this project as simple as possible initially, these aspects of a "real solution" are currently omitted.
+For example, public keys could be used rather than symmetric keys, a secure backend database should be used to store wireless configurations and device settings in the cloud, etc. In the interest of keeping this project as simple as possible initially, these aspects of a "real solution" are currently omitted.
 My next step in